 After doing 18 months of the research she joined a project that promoted bilingual education.

 “In 2001 I joined The Project for the Study of Alternative Education in South Africa (PRAESA).
 Bilingualism to us means that children learn through the medium of two languages and understand.
 We wanting best of both from our children.”

 Their work at PRAESA didn’t end in promoting language at schools.
 “We also promoted ‘Intellectualisation of African Languages’ where you make African languages important and give it a high status in various domains such as hospitals and banks.”

 She notes that they would advocate for banks to have ATM machines that were multilingual.

-After leaving Nal’ibali in 2012, Xolisa joined the Nelson Mandela Institute to continue with biliteracy training and mentorship, and to provide support for rural teachers.
-In addition, they renovated and refurbished old schools in Tata’s home village Qunu in the Eastern Cape.
+In 2012, Xolisa joined the Nelson Mandela Institute to continue with biliteracy training and mentorship, and to provide support for rural teachers.

 “When I’m driving in the villages and I see small faces of these children waving to the passing cars, I remember that I was one of those children who never thought my world would become bigger,” Xolisa reflects.

 But it certainly has: she has come back to Cape Town to complete her PhD.
 And, her interest in language development is not just theoretical.
 She runs a reading club in Khayelitsha and is actively engaged in promoting reading and literacy development.
 She has also written and translated a number of children’s books.

 Xolisa hasn’t forgotten her roots or her language, it shapes all that she does and she’s using that knowledge and passion to help shape other people’s lives too.